sathomas/jsDataV.is/src/text/ch3/04-composite-charts.md

 So far we've shown the additional details for the stock (open, close, high, and low) as text values.
 As long as we're drawing multiple charts, we can show those values graphically as well.
 The statistical box plot serves as a useful model for us.
 Traditionally, that plot type shows the range of a distribution, including deviations, quartiles, and medians.
 Visually, however, it provides a perfect model of a stock's trading performance.
 We can use it to show the opening and closing prices, as well as the high and low values during the period.

 The sparklines library can draw a box plot for us, but normally it calculates the values to display given the distribution as input data.
 In our case we don't want to use the standard statistical calculations.
 Instead, we can use an option that tells the library to use pre-computed values.
-The library expects at least 5 values:
+The library expects at least five values:

 * The lowest sample value
 * The first quartile